vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 # Process specific file(s) in input directory
 $ exfilms -i (or --inputDirectory) "/path/to/input/directory/" --fileList "file1.mzML" "file2.mzML" "file3.mzML"
 ```
-*Default: All files within the specified input directory path will be processed for the ExfilMS operation.*
+> *Default: All files within the specified input directory path will be processed for the ExfilMS operation.*

-<br> **`-o`, `--outputDirectory`**
+<br><br>

-Specify output directory.
+`-o`, `--outputDirectory`

-The specified path will be used to store the generated output files from the ExfilMS operation.
+This flag allows you to specify the output directory that should be used to store the generated output files.

 ```md
 # Specify output directory
 $ exfilms -i "/path/to/input/directory/" -o (or --outputDirectory) "/path/to/output/directory/"
 ```
-*Default: The output directory will be set to `/data/JSON/` in the home directory of the user if not specified.*
+> *Default: The output directory will be set to `/data/<outputFormat>/` in the home directory of your machine if not specified.*

-<br> **`-l`, `--logDirectory`**
+<br><br>

-Specify log directory.
+`-l`, `--logDirectory`

-The specified path will store the log file generated during the ExfilMS operation.
+This flag allows you to specify the log directory that should be used to store the generated log file.

 ```md
 # Specify log directory
 $ exfilms -i "/path/to/input/directory/" -l (or --logDirectory) "/path/to/log/directory/"
 ```
-*Default: ExfilMS will create a hidden folder called `.exfilms` in the home directory oft he user to store the generated log file.
-A new log file (`exfilms_log.txt`) will be created automatically if it is not found in the log directory path.*
+> *Default: ExfilMS will create a hidden folder called `.exfilms` in the home directory of your machine to store the generated log file.
+A new log file (`log.txt`) will be created automatically if it is not found in the log directory path.*

-<br> **`-d`, `--decimalPlace`**
+<br><br>

-Specify number of decimal places to round precision values to.
+`-d`, `--decimalPlace`

-MS data (i.e., m/z values detected by the instrument) often comes with precision values that contain a long range of decimal places.
+MS data (i.e., m/z values detected by the instrument) often comes with precision values that contains a long range of decimal places.
 However, it is found that some targeted libraries used for processing MS data contains precision values that are represented by a smaller range of decimal places (i.e., 4 decimal places).
-This flag allows users to round precision values to the desired number of decimal places during the ExfilMS operation.
+With this flag, you can determine the number of decimal places that you would like to round the precision values to.

 ```md
 # Specify number of decimal places to round precision values to
 $ exfilms -i (or --inputDirectory) "/path/to/input/directory/" -d (or --decimalPlace) <number>
 ```
-*Default: ExfilMS will not round and will maintain the exact number of decimal places for the precision values identified in the processed mzML data file and target file (if provided).*
+> *Default: ExfilMS will not round and will keep the exact number of decimal places identified for the precision values in the processed mzML data file and target file (if provided).*

 <br>

 ### Mass Spectra Filtering

-ExfilMS provides user with the capability to filter the mass spectra (m/z and intensity) acquired during acquisition for each scan point (retention time) via two methods - targeted m/z filtering or m/z range filtering.
+ExfilMS also provides you with the capability to filter the mass spectra (m/z and intensity) acquired during acquisition for each scan point (retention time) via two methods - targeted m/z filtering or m/z range filtering.

 > *Note: The mass spectra filtering options are mutually exclusive.
 Users can can only use **ONE** of the method at a time.*